openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

         type ('|' type)*
         ;

-A *union* type is a reference type created as a combination of other types.
-Valid values of all types the union is created from are the values of a *union* type.
+*Union* type is a reference type created as a combination of other types.
+The values of a *union* type are valid values of all types the union is created from.

 A :index:`compile-time error` occurs if the type in the right-hand side of a union type declaration leads to a circular reference.

+If a *union* contains an enumeration type (see :ref:`Enumerations`), then every such type is replaced for a union of enumeration constant values.

-If a *union* uses a primitive type (see :ref:`Primitive Types`), then every such type is replaced for its boxed version (see :ref:`Boxed Types`) to keep the reference nature of the *union* type.
+If a *union* contains a primitive type (see :ref:`Primitive Types`), then every such type is replaced for its boxed version (see :ref:`Boxed Types`) to keep the reference nature of the *union* type.

-If a *union* type contains more than one numeric type, then a :index:`compile-time error` occurs.
+If a *union* type contains more than one numeric type (see :ref:`Numeric Types`) or numeric literal (see :ref:`Numeric Literals`), then a :index:`compile-time error` occurs.

 .. index::